Nonclassical mechanical states in cavity optomechanics in the single-photon strong-coupling regime

-\emph{Experimental observability.--} Experimental realisation of these NC states requires the ultra-strong coupling regime of cavity optomechanics, where $g0 \gtrsim \Omega_m \gg \Gamma_m, \kappa$.
+So far we have shown results where $g_0 \gtrsim \Omega_m \gg \kappa, \Gamma_m$, known as the ``single-photon ultrastrong-coupling regime''.
+However, we highlight in Fig.~\ref{fig:extra_plot} that this is not a necessary condition for the generation of nonclassical mechanical states via this method.
+Indeed, using a drive pulse with stronger intensity and/or longer duration leads to highly nonclassical states even in the less experimentally stringent ``single-photon strong-coupling regime'', where $g_0 \gg \kappa, \Gamma_m$ but $g_0 < \Omega_m$.
+This puts this method on par with other NC mechanical state generation methods \cite{qian2012, nation2013, lorch2014, hauer2023} in terms of the conditions on the optomechanical parameters.

 A crucial first step has been achieved by reaching the regime $g_0\gg \Omega_m$ with nanowire oscillators \cite{fogliano2021}, however for this system $\kappa\gg g_0$.
-Other promising candidates for realising the ultra-strong coupling regime are OM crystals \cite{chan2012, leijssen2015, bozkurt2022}, trampoline resonators \cite{reinhardt2016} and electromechanical systems \cite{teufel2011b, samanta2023}.
+Other promising candidates for realising the strong and ultrastrong-coupling regimes are OM crystals \cite{chan2012, leijssen2015, bozkurt2022}, trampoline resonators \cite{reinhardt2016}, electromechanical systems \cite{teufel2011b, samanta2023}, and OM systems coupled to qubits \cite{heikkila2014, pirkkalainen2015a, manninen2022}.

 The nature of a nonclassical state may be revealed experimentally by quantum state reconstruction.
 This can be done by performing quadrature measurements via tomography (see Ref.~\cite{vanner2015} for a review focusing on mechanical systems).
 For cavity optomechanical systems low noise mechanical quadrature measurements have been made via quantum nondemolition \cite{suh2014, lecocq2015} and transient amplification methods \cite{delaney2019}.
-Alternatively, dispersive coupling of a mechanical oscillator to a two-level system has allowed for measurement of the full Wigner function for Fock and superposition states via Ramsey interferometry \cite{wollack2022}.
+Alternatively, dispersive coupling of a mechanical oscillator to a two-level system has allowed for measurement of the full Wigner function for Fock and superposition states via Ramsey interferometry \cite{chu2018, wollack2022, schrinski2023, bild2023}.
 This is in direct analogy to what is done using atoms for state reconstruction of optical cavity fields \cite{haroche2006}.
 Quantum state reconstruction may also be achieved in the strong-coupling regime by measuring the cavity photon emission spectrum \cite{liao2014}.
 The periodic reemergence of our NC state once the drive is switched off may also allow one to read out the state via stroboscopic measurement.